 Through his grandfather, Rivas learned that you could fight fiercely for your beliefs, while respecting those with whom you disagreed.
 Still, it seemed unlikely that Rivas would become a community leader, at least not if doing so required public speaking.
 For much of his childhood he struggled to overcome a severe stutter that rendered him almost speechless.
 It was only after years of speech therapy that Rivas was able to overcome the disability.

 Rivas’ childhood experiences – growing up in a farmworker community, struggling to overcome a disability – gave him a direct understanding of the challenges faced by many in our community as they struggle to build better lives for themselves and their families.

-As an Assemblymember, Rivas’ first-term legislative achievements include securing passage of the Farmworker Housing Act, which streamlines the process to build quality housing for farmworkers and their families.
+As an Assemblymember, Rivas’ first-term legislative achievements include securing enactment of the first-in-the-nation COVID-19 Farmworker Relief Package, which included critical efforts related to agricultural workplace safety, access to PPE and testing, temporary housing, and access to healthcare and the courts.
+He also championed the Farmworker Housing Act, which streamlines the process to build quality housing for farmworkers and their families.
 He knows that safe and decent housing is essential for every Californian, and he continues to lead efforts to address the state’s housing crisis.